Irene-Li/BARW/README.md

 ### Installation
 - Clone the repository.
-- Inside the repository, type:
+- Inside the repository, type `make`.

-  make

 ### Running the code
 To run for a specific set of parameters, type:

     ./bws -L 63 -N 5 -h 0.5

 where L is the length of the simulation box, N is the number of realisations and h is the ratio between the branching rate and diffusion.